walakaka77/test-doc-site/parent-page-tech-adventures/child-page-4-search-engine-optimization/grandchild-page-1-indexing-pages-that-are-not-yours/indexing-pages-that-are-not-yours.markdown

 - `https://sg.enrollbusiness.com/BusinessProfile/6559523/Pet-Coach-SG-079903`
 - `https://www.2findlocal.com/b/15096552/pet-coach-sg-singapore`

-Details of the search query is described in subsequent sections.
+So, we'll run the google site search against these URLs and see if the pages are indexed.

-### **Results for directory listing page indexing status**
+### **Results for indexing status - sg.enrollbusiness.com**

-Unfortunately, these pages are not indexed by Google.
-Here are some screenshots indicating their current status.
-See the search queries below for details.

-### **Screenshot 1: sg.enrollbusiness.com Not Indexed**
+We noticed that the _sgenroll_ directory listing was not indexed.
+See the steps performed below for reference:

 1. Access google search and search for `site: sg.enrollbusiness.com/BusinessProfile/6559523/Pet-Coach-SG-079903`.
 2. You will see that there are not results found.